ashm8206/ClintonTrumpPostConventions/README.md

     Sign up for a Twitter developer account.
     Create an application here.
     Set the following keys in private.py.
 You can get these values from the app you created:
-        TWITTER_KEY
+        TWITTER_KEY   # this is Token
-        TWITTER_SECRET
+        TWITTER_SECRET # this is token_secret
-        TWITTER_APP_KEY
+        TWITTER_APP_KEY #Consumer App key
-        TWITTER_APP_SECRET
+        TWITTER_APP_SECRET # consumer App secret
     Set the following key in private.py.
         CONNECTION_STRING -- use sqlite:///tweets.db as a default if you need to.
-It's recommended to use postgresql, but not necessary.

 Usage

-    python scrape.py to scrape.
+    python scraper.py to scrape.
 Use Ctrl + C to stop. python dump.py to generate tweets.csv, which contains all the tweet data that was scraped.
     If you want to edit behavior, change settings in settings.py.